Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 }
 ```

-More precisely, input is read with the `scanner` tool's `nextLine()` reading method.
-The call `scanner.nextLine()` is left waiting for the user to write something.
-When user writes something and presses enter, the provided string is assigned to a the string variable `message`.
-The program is then able to reference the variable `message` later on, for instance to print the message.
-If you are running a program like this, you should enter a message in the console as if you were the user.
-The `scanner.nextLine();` command reads the user's input and *returns* a string.
-If we then want to use the string in the program, it must be saved to a string variable -- `String message = scanner.nextLine();`.
-A value saved to a variable can be used repeatedly.
+Input is read using the `scanner` tool's `nextLine()` method.
+The `nextLine()` call waits for the user to enter text and press enter.
+The entered text is then assigned to the string variable `message`.
+The program can reference the `message` variable later, for example to print it.
+When running the program, enter a message in the console as if you were the user.
+The `nextLine()` command reads the input and *returns* it as a string.
+To use the returned string in the program, it must be saved to a string variable (e.g. `String message = scanner.nextLine();`).
+A value saved in a variable can be reused.

 <programming-exercise name='Message'>

-Write a program that asks the user to write a string.
+Write a program that asks the user to input a string.
 When the user has provided a string (i.e., written some text and pressed the enter key), the program should print the string that was provided by the user.

 The exercise template comes with a program template that includes the creation of a Scanner tool.